NOAA-GFDL/fre-workflows/README-developers.md

 The code that cylc runs from in ~/cylc-run/$your_test_experiment is copied from ~/cylc-src/$your_test_experiment , not re-cloned from git.
 It's a bad idea to put any changes you want to be permanent in ~/cylc-src/$your_test_experiment - but you probably do not want these changes to be permanent.
+This is a little bit risky - it can be hard to keep track of where your edits are taking place - but allows you to avoid awkward back-and-forth edits in your git history.

 How you edit sites/ppan.cylc looks different depending on how far along in the development process the features that you are testing are: